-During the Second World War, Sir Harold Ridley, while operating on wounded pilots in St Thomas’ Hospital, made an important discovery.
-He noticed that when the acrylic plastic splinters from aircraft canopies lodged in in the eyes of wounded pilots, they didn’t cause a rejection as he expected.
+During the Second World War, Sir Harold Ridley made an important discovery while operating on wounded pilots at St Thomas’ Hospital in London.
+He noticed that when the acrylic plastic splinters from aircraft canopies lodged in the eyes of wounded pilots, they didn’t cause rejection as he expected.

 This led to Ridley to experiment with the use of artificial lenses in the eye to correct the vision of cataract sufferers.

 In 1949, he commissioned the manufacturer of the Perspex acrylic plastic material, ICI, to produce the first intraocular lens.
 One year later, in 1950, he implanted the first permanent artificial lens in an eye.
 From there, he committed himself to a comprehensive development program that eventually won worldwide acceptance, receiving FDA approval in the USA in 1981.